fabidick22/detect-changes-action/README.md

 # detect-changes-action

-Action to get paths and files changed in a Pull Request event and use these for [GitHub Actions matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs)
+Action to get paths and files changed in a Pull Request event and use these for [GitHub Actions matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).

+NOTE: this repository started out as a fork of `fabidick22/detect-changes-action` but ended up copying a lot of code from `jitterbit/get-changed-files` over time.

 ## Available Features
 - Get list of directories changed in a PR